benjaminlukeclark/w3c-html-python-validator/readme.md

 This project aims to build a Python HTML Validator that utilises the [W3C HTML validator API](https://github.com/validator/validator/wiki/Service-%C2%BB-Input-%C2%BB-POST-body).

 The main motivation behind this for me is that as part of my Open University [Degree](https://www.open.ac.uk/courses/computing-it/degrees/bsc-computing-it-software-q62-soft) one of my [modules](https://www.open.ac.uk/courses/qualifications/details/tt284?orig=q62-soft&setAcc=true) focused about web technologies.
-Part of the practical activities for which were that to manually valid HTML using [W3C's manual validator](https://validator.w3.org/).
+Part of the practical activities for which were to manually valid HTML using [W3C's manual validator](https://validator.w3.org/).

 As an experienced DevOps Engineer this seemed horribly inefficient to me, so I decided to make this little piece of code so I could build a CI on my (_private_) module repo to do the HTML validation for me :)